- About Us

 It’s important to schedule analog breaks, too.
 Set aside time to escape all forms of digital screens; give your eyes, neck, shoulders and back a much-needed rest!
 And don’t forget to put a little time in that schedule for fun activities – hobbies, self-care and anything else that makes you happy.
 All work and no play stresses all remote workers out.

-One survey shows 84% of remote workers get their business done from home.
+One survey shows that 84% of remote workers do their business from home.
 But do you actually like working in your home office?
 If you don’t have a dedicated workspace, make that priority number one.
 Bonus points if you have an office with a door you can close to mentally and physically separate work and home life.

 Next, outfit your home office like you want to be the next Twitch star.
 Whether you buy new or from Craig’s list, get yourself a good, wide desk; a comfortable, ergonomic chair; and a good sound system – without workers to annoy, you’re free to blast some Spotify and get yourself into the zone.